 How practical is it, you ask?
 Literally half of the entire world's population gets two-thirds of their daily calories from rice.
 It is the #1 most consumed food on Earth and has been for centuries, possibly even millenia (depending on when humans first started shifting from hunter-gatherer societies to agricultural societies).

 Noodles.
 Just like rice, they go well with a whole host of sauces or seasonings.
-Anyone for spaghetti and meatballs?
+Anyone for some spaghetti?

 Potatoes, as well.
 They don't look like much, but they did save Europe from continous famine for quite some time.